alec-glisman/Simulation-Two-Chain-PAA/parameters/README.md

 # Simulation Parameters

-The [`parameters`](./../parameters) directory contains files specifying parameters for various aspects of the molecular dynamics simulations.
-These files are used by the [`scripts`](./../scripts) to generate the inputs for the Plumed-patched Gromacs simulations.

 [`mdp`](./mdp) contains the molecular dynamics parameters (MDP) for Gromacs.
 File specifications are described in the [Gromacs manual](https://manual.gromacs.org/documentation/current/user-guide/mdp-options.html).
 The file names are important, as they are used by the [`scripts`](./../scripts) to call `gmx grompp` on the `mdp` files to generate the input `tpr` files for the simulations.